airbytehq/airbyte/docs/contributing-to-airbyte/developing-locally.md

 7. `CMake`

 {% hint style="info" %}
-Python versioning can get hairy.
-We recommend using a version manager such as `pyenv`.
+Manually switching between different language versions can get hairy.
+We recommend using a version manager such as `pyenv` or `jenv`.
 {% endhint %}

 To start contributing: